 Each year, The Multidisciplinary Design Program provides students with vetted engineering design project opportunities.
-We match teams of qualified students with customers from a wide variety of organizations including, industry, governmental research labs, non-profit organizations, entrepreneurial start-ups and faculty research labs.
-These companies, organizations, and Professors are committed to providing students with an opportunity to develop practical design skills within a team while delivering results that have significant impact for the sponsoring organization.
+We match teams of qualified students with customers from a wide variety of organizations including private sector/industry, governmental research labs, non-profit organizations, entrepreneurial start-ups and faculty research labs.
+These companies, organizations, and Faculty members are committed to providing students with an opportunity to develop practical design skills within a team while delivering results that have significant impact for the sponsoring organization.

-Partner-Sponsored Teams have 5-7 students and a dedicated faculty mentor, and mentors from the Sponsoring firm.
-Teams meet weekly based on schedule developed at the beginning of the year, considering all student team members’ class commitments.
+Partner-Sponsored Teams have 5-7 students, a dedicated UM faculty mentor, and mentors from the Sponsoring organization.
+Teams meet weekly based on a schedule developed at the beginning of the year.

-Work alongside professional engineers, a faculty mentor, and multidisciplinary team of students to tackle an engineering project for a company.
-Design work and team meetings happen on campus, testing and Design Reviews often happen on-site at the Sponsor’s Office.
-Two-term commitment required.
+Students who are selected to join these competitive teams will work with their Sponsor Mentor and Faculty Mentor to tackle the two-semester project.
+Design work and team meetings happen on campus, and testing and Design Reviews often happen on-site at the Sponsor’s Office.
+Two-term commitment is required: Winter and Fall.

 - Develop engineering, teamwork, project management skills, and more